EtienneFerrandi/Topic-modelling/README.md

 # Topic-modelling
 A topic modelling on Augustine homilies, in particular those who have been reused by Caesarius, using R.
+The studied sermons correspond to the rows of the .csv file.
+They all belong to _Quinquaginta_ collection.
+The different traditions of one sermon has been digitally edited according to the apparatus in the modern editions.
+The versions whose name starts by an "A" are from Augustine (for example, A_AU_s_142_DVD) and those by a "C" are from Caesarius (for example, C_AU_s_142Q).
+In this example, "DVD" means the _De Verbis Domini_ collection and Q the _Quinquaginta_ collection.

 ```ruby
 library("stm")